 Reform in Permanency Support (Out-of-home-care) is a priority for the NSW government.

-OOHC recommissioning is the first stage of a longer term vision for the government’s recommissioning of services within a broader child permanency framework that will create a pathway for successive contract changes over time.
-The new OOHC contracts promote safety, permanency and wellbeing outcomes for children and raise the bar for OOHC services in NSW.
+Out of Home Care (OOHC) recommissioning is the first stage of a longer term vision for the government’s recommissioning of services within a broader child permanency framework that will create a pathway for successive contract changes over time.
+The new Permanency Support Program contracts promote safety, permanency and wellbeing outcomes for children and raise the bar for OOHC services in NSW.

-Providing children and young people with safe and permanent outcomes to reach their potential is the driving force behind the work of FACS and the agencies that provide out-of-home care services.
+Providing children and young people with safe and permanent outcomes to reach their potential is the driving force behind the work of FACS and the agencies that provide OOHC services.

 Permanency Support Program

 New Permanency Support Program (PSP) contracts for Foster care and Aboriginal Foster care commenced on 1 October 2017.
 The commissioning of new PSP contracts has given FACS the opportunity to improve outcomes for children and young people in OOHC.
 It also provides an opportunity to build on the successes of the current system by aligning with the principles of the Safe Home for Life reforms and the move towards outcomes-based contracting over the life of the contract.